chrisjalinsky/ansible-icinga2/README.md

 The following playbook utilizes a dynamic inventory source, but the Python script simply parses a static inventory file, hosts.yaml
 ```
 ansible-playbook ./deploy_icinga2.yml -i inventory.py

+# or here's an alternative way if not using the dynamic inventory hosts.yaml or ssh keys

+ansible-playbook ./deploy_icinga2.yml -i some_inventory_source -u vagrant -k -b
 ```

 CLI Steps used to create the Icinga IcingaWeb2 Server